 Deepika Padukone Spills The Beans About How She'll Celebrate Her First Diwali With Ranveer Singh!

 Ranveer Singh and Deepika Padukone exchanged wedding vows last year in November at Lake Como.
-Their dreamy wedding was the highlight of 2018 and as soon as the couple shared pictures from their wedding, it broke the internet.
+Their dream wedding was the highlight of 2018 and as soon as the couple shared pictures from their wedding, it broke the internet.
 Since then, 'DeepVeer' have been winning hearts with their cute PDA and romantic gestures for each other.

 This year, Ranveer and Deepika will be celebrating their first Diwali post marriage.
 Speaking with The Print, the actress revealed their plans about how they will be ringing the festival as a married couple and said, "Family time, we extremely value the time we have with our parents and sisters.
 We will not be working that's the rule and we won't be socialising much.
 Just family time!"